Gary Hambleton

 • Refreshments available

-Returning to Western Australia in 2010, I found myself drawn to Bunbury, where I established deep roots at Happs Winery as a resident artist for many years before joining the inspiring community at Commonage Pottery in 2019.
-Here, I specialize in high-temperature reduction firings, coaxing out the mesmerizing hues of copper reds, the delicate elegance of Chun Ware, and the irresistible allure of Jun glazes.
+Returning to Western Australia in 2010, I continued to develop my work.
+In 2019, I became a resident artist at Commonage Pottery, marking an exciting new chapter.
+Here, I specialize in high-temperature reduction firings (cone 11), creating pieces that showcase the mesmerizing hues of copper reds, the elegance of Chun Ware, and the depth of Jun glazes.
+The process of reduction firing fascinates me, as it brings forth unique variations in color and texture, reflecting the craft's inherent unpredictability.

-My association with Happs Winery & Commonage Pottery has been a source of immense joy and fulfillment.
-Over the years, I've had the privilege of sharing my artistry with visitors, conducting workshops, and passing on my passion for pottery to enthusiasts and budding professionals alike.
+My long-standing association with Happs Winery & Commonage Pottery has been deeply fulfilling.
+Over the years, I’ve had the privilege of conducting workshops, demonstrating techniques, and sharing my passion for pottery with enthusiasts and aspiring professionals.
+I take pride in fostering a creative community where ideas and skills are shared, and craftsmanship thrives.

 Events